 In many ways these are all examples of short term thinking that has huge consequences in the long term.
+In my snarkier moments, I picture a screaming spoilt child demanding more and more while parents struggle to accomodate.

 What Can We Do To Reduce Need to Overcommit?